kozleo/Stability-Papers/StabilityRefs.md

 * Nonlinear Systems - Khalil
 * Applied Nonlinear Control - Slotine & Li

-## Misc
+## Non-Technical

 * The Selfish Gene - Dawkins
-  ** As Dawkin's points out in the early pages of the book, evolution is about survival of the stable.
+ * As Dawkin's points out in the early pages of the book, evolution is about survival of the stable.

+* The Science of the Artificial - Simon

 # Papers